Shi Han

 Shi Han (施晗 (Shī Hán) born 30 May 2005) is a female Chinese professional tennis player.

-Shi has a career-high singles ranking by the WTA of No. 200, set on 17 March 2025, and a highest doubles ranking of No. 312, achieved on 21 July 2025.
+Shi has a career-high singles ranking by the WTA of No. 200, set on 17 March 2025, and a highest doubles ranking of No. 253, achieved on 4 May 2026.

 Career

 Shi won her first bigger ITF title in May 2024 at the W50 Kunming Open in China.

 She received a wildcard for the main draw of the 2024 China Open making her WTA Tour debut, losing to Moyuka Uchijima in the first round.

-Ranked No. 254 at the 2024 Guangzhou Open, Shi recorded her first WTA Tour win as a wildcard over qualifier Jessika Ponchet, before losing to Jéssica Bouzas Maneiro in the second round.
+Ranked No. 254 at the 2024 Guangzhou Open, Shi recorded her first WTA Tour win as a wildcard player over qualifier Jessika Ponchet, before losing to Jéssica Bouzas Maneiro in the second round.